threeandthreee/Archipelago/worlds/kh1/docs/en_Kingdom Hearts.md

 ###I can't enter any cups in Olympus Coliseum.

-Phil Cup, Pegasus Cup, and Hercules Cup are all multiworld items.
+Firstly, find `Entry Pass` in the multiworld.
+Additionally, `Phil Cup`, `Pegasus Cup`, and `Hercules Cup` are all multiworld items.
 Finding all 3 grant you access to Hades Cup and the Platinum Match.
 Clearing all cups lets you challenge Ice Titan.

 ###The slides aren't spawning in Deep Jungle.

+Find `Slides` in the multiworld.

+###I can't progress Atlantica.
-Find `Slide 1` in the multiworld.
+Find `Crystal Trident` in the multiworld.

 ###I can't progress Halloween Town.

-Find `Jack-in-the-Box` in the multiworld.
+Find `Forget-Me-Not` and `Jack-in-the-Box` in the multiworld.

 ###The Hollow Bastion Library is missing a book.